-In this simple experiment, we will demonstrate how denser (heavier) objects fall faster than light objects.
+In this simple experiment, we will demonstrate how denser objects fall faster thanobjects that are less dense.

 - Hold a pencil in one hand and a piece of paper in the other.
 Drop them at the same time.
 Which one falls faster?

 - Now crumble the piece of paper into a tight ball and drop the pencil at the same time again.
 Now what has happened?
 Why did this happen?

 Education.com provides the Science Fair Project Ideas for informational

 purposes only.
 Education.com does not make any guarantee or representation